dmohindru/react-projects/README.md

 [Redux Toolkit demo series](./redux-toolkit-demo)

-- This folder will contain series of redux toolkit deoms
+- This folder will contain series of redux toolkit demos

 ---